jsvilling/praxisruf-cloud-service/README.md

 * Update the application.yml and application-local.yml file as needed.
 * Open a terminal window in the root folder of this project
 * Run ./gradlew build
-* The application will be built a a .jar file and can be found in the builds/lib directory under the project root.
+* The application will be built a .jar file and can be found in the builds/lib directory under the project root.